-All missed clinical time will be completed during, or at the end of the semester.
+All missed clinical time will be completed during the semester.
 No make-up time may be scheduled during holidays, or when the college is officially closed.
-In order to assure that time limitations are not exceeded, students are required to meet with the Clinical Coordinator prior to scheduling make-up clinical time.
-The Clinical Coordinator will review didactic schedules and clinical schedules, and will confirm that students will not exceed ten (10) clinical hours in a day, or forty (40) combined didactic and clinical hours in a week.
+To assure that time limitations (10 hours per day) are not exceeded, students are required to communicate with the Clinical Coordinator prior to scheduling make-up clinical time.